mfaisalkhatri/api-testing-playwright-java-testng/README.md

 ## :hammer_and_wrench: Talking more about the Scenarios Covered in this project:
 You will get the answers to the following questions and its respective working code example with [Playwright Java](https://playwright.dev/java/docs/api-testing#writing-api-test) framework in this repository:
-- How to write tests for `Get` requests?
+- How to write tests for `GET` requests?
 - How to write tests for `POST` requests?
 - How to write tests for `PUT` requests?
 - How to write tests for `PATCH` requests?